 (1) The suffering could refer to the persecution they already endured (cf. Gal.
 6:12).

 (2) The suffering could refer to circumcision—a repeated theme of the letter.
 Did they go through with circumcision—only to discover that their suffering was pointless or “vain”?
 Ouch!

 (3) The suffering could refer to falling under law.

 Many believers think that if they act better, then God will start to move.
 But the key to releasing God’s power is faith—not works.
 We shouldn’t put the cart before the horse.

 Argument #6: Abraham was justified by faith, rather than works.

 Paul has already given evidence about the truth of the gospel from his testimony, the testimony of the churches, and the testimony of the other apostles.
-Here, he appeals to the testimony of OT Scripture.
+Here, he appeals to the testimony of OT Scriptures.